Overview of Company Registration in the British Virgin Islands

 - A scanned as well as a notarized copy of the passports of the to-be-appointed directors and shareholders

-- A photocopy of notarized official Documents such as a driving license or photo ID card assures the Examiner that both copies and photos are true in likeness.
+- A photocopy of notarized official necessary papers such as a driving license or photo ID card assures the Examiner that both copies and photos are true in likeness.

 - Proof of Residence: Original proof indicating the Individual's name and address.
 The proof can be any utility bill or bank statement.
 The submitted proof must not be more than three months old.